2020 Open Enrollment

-This year’s benefits Open Enrollment Period will run from Tuesday, November 6, through Wednesday, November 21, at noon.
+This year’s benefits Open Enrollment Period will run from Wednesday, November 6, through Friday, December 6, at the end of the business day.
 “Open Enrollment” refers to the official, annual period when employees can make changes to their benefit plans for the following plan year.
 This is your chance to enroll in health, dental, or vision plans, add or drop a dependent, switch plans or drop a plan.
 The Open Enrollment Period is also the only time when employees can enroll for a health-care or dependent-care Flexible Spending Account (FSA) through Benefit Strategies.

 Rate Comparison Sheet

 Who you enroll in each plan will determine your deduction tier for health, dental and vision coverages:

 Please note the deduction differences between tiers and what defines them.
 If you see any inconsistencies between your tier and your listed dependent(s), please contact HR at email@example.com or call 413-585-2270

 Health Plan Options: Tools to Help You Choose

 2020 Health Plans

 Compare each plan to see which works best for you: